- Lawrence Livermore National Labs

 ORS-Realmed users wishing to obtain this software must contact the HPC Helpdesk to request a copy.

-VisIt versions above 2.13.3 will not function on Conrad, Gordon, Excalibur, Copper, or Bean, as their current OS does not support QT5 — a prerequisite of VisIt versions > 2.13.3.
+VisIt versions above 2.13.3 will not function on Conrad, Gordon, Excalibur, as their current OS does not support QT5 — a prerequisite of VisIt versions > 2.13.3.

 For Mac users, there is a known QT5 bug where HiDPI is not supported properly.
-Mac users running on HiDPI displays who wish to use VisIt 3.0.1 or VisIt 3.1.1 will need to use an external non-HiDPI monitor as a workaround to allow certain tools (such as the Zoom Tool) in VisIt to function properly.
+Mac users running on HiDPI displays who wish to use VisIt 3.0.1 will need to use an external non-HiDPI monitor as a workaround to allow certain tools (such as the Zoom Tool) in VisIt to function properly.
 VisIt 2.13.3 does not share this bug, as it uses QT4, and continues to function properly on Macs with HiDPI monitors.
+The bug has been fixed in VisIt 3.1.2.